What Is Continuous Improvement in Aviation SMS

 - Brainstorm solutions – safety risk controls – to correct the root causes;

-- Assess the safety concern as if the solution has been implemented, and ensure that the solution brings the concern within acceptable level of safety; and
+- Assess the safety concern as if the solution has been implemented, and ensure that the solution brings the concern within the acceptable level of safety; and

 - Implement the solutions through the use of corrective-preventative actions.

-It’s important to verify that proposed solutions will actually correct the problem, else waste time and resources implementing ineffective risk controls.
+It’s important to verify that proposed solutions will actually correct the problem, or else waste time and resources implementing ineffective risk controls.